kyuupichan/kcpp/README.rst

 Incomplete or Missing
 =====================

-The following are missing.
-The framework is already in place so that adding them is almost trivial, and only held-up by refactoring and testing:
+The following are not yet implemented.
+The framework is already in place so that adding them is not difficult and only held-up by refactoring and testing:

-- #pragma
-- _Pragma operator
+- _Pragma() operator
 - multiple-include optimisation
-- _has_cpp_attribute

 The following are serious projects: